sytzez/taskany/README.md

 > Get more done with Taskany's project management tools

-Taskany is a Jira/Trello/Clickup/etc. clone for me to try out Rail's Turbo functionalities.
+Taskany is a Jira/Trello/Clickup/etc. clone for me to try out Rails' Turbo functionalities.

 ## Features